 It's important for kids to understand that bodies have boundaries, and that everyone has a right to their own personal space.
 Jayneen Sanders, an experienced early years educator, provides simple and familiar scenarios — from giving a hug to pushing to get to the front of a line — to illustrate how "body bubbles" surround everyone and how to figure out when and if it's okay to cross those boundaries.
 Throughout, she empowers kids to speak up if their body boundaries have been crossed.
 Notes at the end include suggestions for adults reading the book with kids to further the discussion, building an understanding of respect and consent that will serve them throughout their lives.

 Where do babies come from?
 How many kinds of families are there?
 What happens as someone grows up from a child into an adult?
 Kids will learn the answers to all these questions and more in this forthright and funny book!
-With comic-book style artwork and detailed, accurate text about bodies, pregnancy, relationships, families, consent, and more, this book can help elementary aged kids gain a better understanding of their bodies and feelings.
+With comic-book style artwork and detailed, accurate text about bodies, pregnancy, relationships, families, consent, and more — including a basic explanation of the body changes of puberty that's perfect for early bloomers — this book can help elementary aged kids gain a better understanding of their bodies and feelings.
 The author / illustrator pair behind this book have written two other books for different ages; It's NOT The Stork explores similar concepts for ages 4 to 8, while It's Perfectly Normal for ages 10 and up elaborates further and helps kids understand what to expect as they go through puberty.